MaayanLab/clustergrammer/README.md

 The python script [make_clustergrammer.py](make_clustergrammer.py) generates the visualization jsons for the examples pages.
 You can modify the script to make a visualization from your own file'

 # Clustergrammer JSON Format
-Your network (referred to as network_data) must be in the following json format - make_clust.py and clustergrammer.py can be used to make a json of this format from a matrix given in tab separated format (see make_clust.py, which produces example_network.json from example_tsv_network.txt)
+Your visualization JSON (referred to as network_data) must be in the following format (group arrays are not shown):

 ```
 {